 - Apply offline laws wherever applicable online.
 Of course this has been happening for years, but now, in the early days of the metaverse and as successful platforms keep getting bigger, the scope needs to be as wide as possible.
 Societies need to look at how well this is being done now and convene policymakers, legal experts and researchers to look at child labor laws, contract law, gambling, finance, royalties, copyright, false advertising, etc. to make sure they cover social media and the metaverse.

-- Ecosystem education for users of all ages: Parents and policymakers, not just kids, need education in how the internet came about, what’s happening to it now, what all of it’s moving parts are, the diversity of the parts, how children use them, children’s digital rights, what Internet governance is and might be, how machine learning algorithms work (like the kind that recommend content for good and ill) and the three literacies needed to navigate it all.
+- Ecosystem education for users of all ages: Parents and policymakers, not only youth (from early childhood as appropriate), need education in how the internet came about, what’s happening to it now, what all of its moving parts are, the diversity of the parts, how children use them, children’s digital rights, what Internet governance is and might be, how machine learning algorithms work (like the kind that recommend content for good and ill) and the three literacies needed to navigate it all.
 A tall order, I know, but essential for informed systems thinking and collaboration.

 Examples of people and organizations taking a systems approach: